 Signs That Your HVAC System Needs Replacing

 Other symptoms of very sick or tired AC equipment are excessive noise and reduced efficiency.
-Failing systems tend to make some terrible sounds, and while this could be due to a number of problems, not all of which support replacement, there's a good chance that the problem is serious and should be checked out.
+Failing systems tend to make some terrible sounds, and while this could be due to a number of issues, not all of which support replacement, there's a good chance the problem is serious and should be checked out.
 Also, if you notice a marked reduction in efficiency, especially if you've followed a reasonable maintenance schedule, your AC may be on its way out.

 Consider Operating Cost

 Because your HVAC system is the biggest energy user in your home, operating cost is an important factor in determining when to replace it.
 For example, consider a broken furnace that's about 7 or 8 years old, roughly half of its projected service life.
 If repairing the unit costs about half the price of a new unit, should you repair or replace?
 If you repair, you'll have a furnace that runs more or less at the same efficiency for the next 7 or 8 years, at the end of which you'll buy a new unit regardless.
 If you replace now, you can get a more energy-efficient unit that will save on energy bills over the same 7 or 8 years, which means you'll likely save more in the long run.